Occupational (Work-Related) Asthma

 Diagnosing and preventing work-related asthma

-Find out how work-related asthma is diagnosed, how it can be prevented,
+Find out how work-related asthma is diagnosed, how it can be prevented, and what can be done about it.

 The Asthma and Allergy Foundation of America has developed a useful workplace asthma and allergy assessment tool.